Reviews

-Addressing Cultural Complexities in Practice: Assessment, Diagnosis, and Therapy (2008, 2nd edition).
+Addressing Cultural Complexities in Practice: Assessment, Diagnosis, and Therapy (2016, 3rd ed.).
 Washington, D.C.: American Psychological Association.

 This is an excellent text for the multicultural or practicum course.
 It is well written, very practical, based on research, and speaks with authority and specificity to important issues in all counseling and therapy.
 I recommended it highly. -- Alan E. Ivey, EdD, ABPP, Distinguished University Professor (Emeritus), University Of Massachusetts, Amherst